sammy-kablammy/.config/quick_reference/neovim_quick_reference.md

 if you select something but back out of visual mode, you can reselect it using `gv`

 similar thing with insert mode and `gi`

+to match a newline, use \n
+to substitute with a newline, you need to use \r :s/endofline/\r/g